chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_push_jobs_server_settings.rst

    * - ``command_port``
      - The port on which a |push jobs| server listens for requests that are to be executed on managed nodes.
 Default: 10002
    * - ``heartbeat_interval``
      - The frequency of the |push jobs| server heartbeat message.
-Default: 1000 (seconds)
+Default: 1000 (milliseconds)
    * - ``server_heartbeat_port``
      - The port on which the |push jobs| server receives heartbeat messages from each |push jobs| client.
 (This port is the ``ROUTER`` half of the |zeromq| DEALER / ROUTER pattern.)
 Default: 10000
    * - ``server_name``